mikewest/fallow/data/articles/2006/06/textmate-bundle-for-textpattern.markdown

 ArticleID:  18
 Published:  1150450659
 Modified:   1150450659
-Title:      TextMate bundle for TextPattern
+Title:      "TextMate bundle for TextPattern"
-Slug:       textmate-bundle-for-textpattern
+Slug:       "textmate-bundle-for-textpattern"
-OneLine:    A quick note about a TextMate language bundle for Textpattern that integrates with `mcw_templates`.
+OneLine:    "A quick note about a TextMate language bundle for Textpattern that integrates with `mcw_templates`."
 Tags:
     - TextPattern